Heart Valve Replacement

 How is Yale Medicine unique in its approach to heart valve replacement and repair?

 Yale Medicine cardiac surgeons working at Yale New Haven Hospital (YNHH) have treated every type of valve disorder.
-More mitral valve operations and transcather aortic valve replacements are done at YNHH than at any other hospital in Connecticut.
-For patients who need it, we have a special mitral valve repair program that uses a robot.
+More mitral valve operations and transcatheter aortic valve replacements are done at YNHH than at any other hospital in Connecticut.
+For patients who need it, we have a special mitral valve repair program that makes use of robotic surgery.
 We also offer aortic valve repair aimed at treating leaking aortic bicuspid and tricuspid aortic valves, a procedure that can be performed in conjunction with aneurysm surgery.

 At the Yale New Haven Hospital Heart & Vascular Center, our cardiac surgeons and our cardiologists collaborate to determine the best options for each patient, whether it’s open heart surgery, minimally invasive surgery, or transcatheter procedures.